Find answers and general information quickly about the HubSpot-Salesforce integration.

 Yes, it is possible to sync person accounts in Salesforce to HubSpot.
 Unlike business accounts, person accounts cannot have associated contacts in Salesforce.
 Instead, they use a specific record type ID to store both an account and contact on the same layout.

 When a person account is created, Salesforce also creates a contact in the background.
 While the contact is not directly visible in Salesforce, HubSpot creates a unique company and contact record when person accounts are enabled (if Salesforce is set to create contacts in HubSpot and account sync is enabled).
+The name in the person account will sync to both the HubSpot contact name and the HubSpot company name, so it's expected that HubSpot companies will exist with person account names.

 HubSpot cannot create person accounts in Salesforce when new contacts are created in HubSpot.
 If HubSpot is set to create new leads in Salesforce when new contacts are created in HubSpot, the new lead can be converted into a person account in Salesforce as long as it has no value for the Company field.
 Leads that have a value in the Company field are converted to business accounts.